rpm-software-management/dnf/doc/command_ref.rst

     the %packages section in a `kickstart <http://fedoraproject.org/wiki/ Anaconda/Kickstart>`_ file.

 This command by default does not force a sync of expired metadata.
-See also :ref:`\metadata_synchronization-label`.
+See also :ref:`\metadata_synchronization-label`
+and :ref:`\configuration_files_replacement_policy-label`.

 ------------
 Info Command